gardhr/cosi/README.md

 `function get_byte(pointer, index)`

-Returns the byte at "index" of a raw C buffer.
+Returns the value at "index" of a raw C buffer of chars.